lifaon74/ng2-component-injector/README.md

     }"
 ></ng2-component-injector>
 ```
 Inject an angular 2 component.
-The config is the same as `INg2ComponentInjectorConfig` exept that you don't need to provide a container.
+The config is the same as `Ng2ComponentInjectorConfig` except that you don't need to provide a container.